 Arena played three seasons in Major League Soccer, spending 2003 and 2004 with the NY/NJ MetroStars and the 2005 season with DC United.
 In 2002, Arena was a member of the U.S. U-23 National Team and was also a member of the U.S. U-20 National Team from 2000-2001.
 He played in the 2001 World Youth Championships in Argentina, scoring a goal against the Ukraine.

-At the University of Virginia, Arena started in 65-of-78 games at midfield from 1999-2002, totaling 24 career points off seven goals (including three game-winners) and 10 assists.
+At the University of Virginia, Arena started in 65-of-78 games at midfield from 1999-2002, totaling 24 career points off seven goals, three of which were game-winners, and 10 assists.
 He earned all-conference honors as a senior and was twice named to the VaSID All-Virginia team.

 Arena's father, Bruce, is currently the general manager/head coach of the 2011 MLS Champion Los Angeles Galaxy and was the head coach of the U.S. men's national team from 1998-2006.
 He coached championship teams with DC United and at the University of Virginia.